NomicFoundation/slang/documentation/public/user-guide/npm-package/how-to-parse-a-file/index.md

 ### Example 2: List the top-level contracts and their names

-The `Cursor` type exposes more procedural-style functions that allow you to navigate the source in an imperative fashion.
+The `Cursor` type provides procedural-style functions that allow you to navigate the source in a step-by-step manner.
 In addition to `goToNext`, we can go to the parent, first child, next sibling, etc., as well as nodes with a given kind.

 To list the top-level contracts and their names, we need to visit the `ContractDefinition` rule nodes and then their `Identifier` children.